ibm-cloud-docs/schematics/cli-reference.md

 <dl>
 <dt><code>--id <em>WORKSPACE_ID</em></code>, <code>-i <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
 The unique identifier of the workspace that points to the Terraform template in your source repository that you want to scan.
-To find the ID of a workspace, run <code>ibmcloud terraform workspace list</code>.</dd>
+To find the ID of a workspace, run <code>ibmcloud schematics workspace list</code>.</dd>
  <dt><code>--json</code>, <code>-j</code></dt>
 <dd>Optional.
 Return the CLI output in JSON format.</dd>
 </dl>